 Then, the service sector does offer alternative jobs but requires very diverse skills.
 In contrast, manufacturing requires relatively less diverse types of jobs and skills than the service sector.

-In the end, the gap between the supply and demand for skills makes the capacity of the service sector to absorb workers relatively limited.
+In the end, the gap between the supply and demand for skills makes the service sector’s capacity to absorb workers relatively limited.
 As a result, workers who lose their jobs in manufacturing can be unemployed for quite a long time.
 The impact on structural unemployment is even more significant if, for example, it is not supported by an adequate education or training system.

 Large-scale factory closures also have a ripple effect.
 Many businesses are connected to them in the supply chain.
 Thus, their closure prompts other businesses to close and, in turn, lay off workers.